0x70b1a5/euterpea-just-intonation/README.md

 3. Run `cabal run` from the project directory
 4. Play the resulting WAV file with any media player

-## Using the Tracker Interface
+## Using the Terminal Tracker Interface

-The tracker interface allows you to create music using a grid-based system, where:
+The Just Intonation Tracker provides a terminal-based interface similar to classic DOS trackers.
+It allows you to create music using a grid-based system, where:
 - Rows represent time steps
 - Columns represent different voices/instruments
 - Each cell can contain a note frequency or ratio